shion-cm/odin-recipes/README.md

 This is the first project from the online web-development course, [**The Odin Project**](https://www.theodinproject.com).
 The assignment is to build a website with several different recipes.

+The general color scheme used for this website was based on the [Greek God Color Scheme](https://www.schemecolor.com/greek-god.php) from [SchemeColor](https://www.schemecolor.com)

 ### Built With

 - HTML